rieseberglab/GBS_tutorial/README.md

 # Background

 This is a tutorial to walk you through how to analyze GBS data.
+We will cover  logging into the Digital Research Alliance servers, demultiplexing, references, mapping, SNP calling and plotting your data.

 ----